Alex-Kalinin-jr/micro/README.md

 In progress.
-Go to develop branch

-The simplest microservice app.
+You can run, test and wide this app for your purposes.

+- Switch to developer branch.
+- adjust your .env files (investigate docker-compose.yml for paths)
+- Run "docker-compose up"
+- test on "localhost:8080"

+in containers:
-- DB: postgres
+- db: postgres
-- routing FastAPI
+- db_service: async FastAPI + SQLModel
-- front: pure html+js
+- nginx_service: ngnix as proxy, pure html+css+js as frontend